Bahramji: Music style

 By making music for hikers from different cultures, he has changed his style, which has been influenced by the traditional Persian music, and has thus found his own style.
 Particular to his music is that he pours old songs into a new form and through this fusion creates a meditative, musical era.

 Bahram's instrument is the Persian santoor, a traditional stringed instrument of which it is said it could create the sound of emptiness.
-Besides the santoor, he began playing the Persian setar and ney, a Persian bamboo flute.
+Besides the santoor, he began playing the Persian setar and the ney, a Persian bamboo flute.
 Soon afterwards, he began to sing to his music, which had hitherto been instrumental in character: he often quotes the poems and wisdom of mystical poets such as Rumi.

 His music is a special combination between the old and the traditional, a fusion of Rumi's spiritual poems with modern and technical rhythms that invite to meditation.
-The fusion between spirituality and meditative rhythms, combined with traditional Persian instruments such as the santoor, have a hypnotic effect.
+The fusion between spirituality and meditative rhythms, combined with traditional Persian instruments such as the santoor, has a hypnotic effect.